Oba Otudeko

-Oba Otudeko CFR (born 18 August 1943) is a Nigerian businessman who serves as the founder and chairman of the Honeywell Group.
-He was a former chairman of FBN Holdings and founder of the Oba Otudeko Foundation.
+Oba Otudeko CFR (born 18 August 1943) is a Nigerian businessman who founded the Honeywell Group.
+He is also the founder of the Oba Otudeko Foundation and former chairman of FBN Holdings.

 Early life and education

 Ayoola Oba Otudeko was born in Ibadan, Oyo State, South-West Nigeria on 18 August 1943 to a royal family, thus making him an Omoba of the Yoruba people.
 His mother was a businesswoman.
 He studied at St. John’s School, Oke-Agbo, in Ijebu-Igbo, Ogun State before proceeding to Olivet Baptist High School, Oyo.
 Later, he studied Accountancy at the Leeds College of Commerce Leeds, Yorkshire, United Kingdom (which is now part of the Leeds Beckett University).
 Professionally, Oba Otudeko is a Chartered Banker, Chartered Accountant and a Chartered Corporate Secretary.

 Oba Otudeko has also attended executive management training programs at International Institute for Management Development (IMD), Harvard Business School and Hult International Business School (then known as Arthur D. Little School of Management).